BestTimesToVisit.com Logo

 packing

 Layers are key!
 The weather in Acadia can change rapidly.
 Pack waterproof and windproof outerwear, even in summer.
-Comfortable hiking boots are essential; you'll be doing a lot of walking on uneven terrain.
+Comfortable hiking boots are essential, and don't forget insect repellent, sunscreen, and a hat.

 Weather Details